 Arguably, some of the most extreme examples of this include:

-These two aspects of Modi’s appeal have contributed to his political success in northern India in particular, where Hindi(-Urdu) is spoken relatively widely and where, especially in inland states like Uttar Pradesh and Bihar, poorer populations live who may be more receptive to promises of economic growth, anti-corruption efforts and BJP-style nationalism.
+These two aspects of Modi’s appeal have contributed to his political success in northern India in particular, where Hindi(-Urdu) is spoken relatively widely and where, especially in inland states like Uttar Pradesh and Bihar, most of India’s poorest populations live.
 Modi himself represents the constituency of Varanasi, in Uttar Pradesh.
-20 percent of BJP seats are from that state.
+20 percent of BJP seats are from that state, more than twice as many as the BJP won in any other.

 Modi, in addition to being the member of parliament for the holy city Varanasi in Uttar Pradesh, has had his political career intertwine with this state in other significant ways.
 Notably, by way of the 2002 Gujarat Riots’ direct connection to the Ayodhya Mosque/Temple Dispute (a long, complex story that is analogous to, though in many ways different from and even more tragic than, the Middle East’s dispute over Jerusalem’s holy sites), and the continuing involvement in that dispute by BJP leaders such as Modi’s designated Chief Minister of Uttar Pradesh, Yogi Adityanath, as well as by Modi himself